CNBC Awards

 Next Chapter:

-However, despite this growing awareness, many businesses still struggle implementing an ESG framework.
-Problems like fragmented data, inconsistent reporting, and complex compliance requirements make ESG adoption seem overwhelming.
+However, many businesses still struggle with ESG implementation due to challenges like fragmented data, inconsistent reporting, and complex compliance requirements, making adopting a practical ESG framework overwhelming.

 Table of Content: